Jahanvi09/Dashboard/README.md

 You may open it on your any device as it is a responsive website - laptop,phone or desktop.

-I have deployed my page you can visit my web page here: https://dashboard090.herokuapp.com/
+You can visit my web page here: https://dashboard090.herokuapp.com/

 ![dashimg](https://user-images.githubusercontent.com/53164740/119967258-c76be200-bfc9-11eb-9ef3-ccf51221012a.PNG)